 The Scriptures are the inspired Word of God.
 But they are also the work of man.
-But it’s not a 50/50 project.
+However, it’s not a 50/50 project.
 Rather, we say they are 100% the work of the human author and 100% the inspired work of the Holy Spirit.
 So it’s a 100/100 project!

 This is clearly seen in the fact that each book is unique.
 Why are they unique?
 Because each book uniquely reflects the way the Holy Spirit shines through that particular chosen author.
-So St. Paul writes in one unique way and you can see his human personality shine through.
+So Saint Paul writes in one unique way, and you can see his human personality shine through.
 Each Gospel is unique and reflects both the author and the community for which it was written.
-St. John’s Gospel, for example, is exceptionally unique from the others and clearly reveals God shining through his very humanity.
+Saint John’s Gospel, for example, is exceptionally unique from the others and clearly reveals God shining through his very humanity.
 But each part of the Bible is also 100% the inspired work of the Holy Spirit!